Discrete-Continuous Smoothing and Mapping: Introduction

 Our contributions are as follows: From a robotics science standpoint, we show that by leveraging the conditional independence structure of hybrid factor graphs commonly encountered in robotics problems, efficient local optimization can be performed using alternating optimization, which we prove guarantees monotonic improvement in the objective.
 Because our approach naturally respects the incremental structure of many such problems, it easily scales to thousands of discrete variables \emph{without} the need to prune discrete assignments.
-From a systems standpoint, our discrete-continuous smoothing and mapping (\DCSAM{}) library extends existing \GTSAM{} tools by adding (1) explicit constructions for hybrid discrete-continuous factors, (2) a new solver capable of computing approximate solutions to the corresponding estimation problems, and (3) an approach for recovering uncertainties associated with solutions to these problems which does not depend on the solver we employ (and therefore is likely to be of independent interest).
+From a systems standpoint, our discrete-continuous smoothing and mapping (\DCSAM{}) library extends existing \GTSAM{} tools by adding (1) explicit constructions for hybrid discrete-continuous factors, (2) a new solver capable of computing approximate solutions to the corresponding estimation problems, and (3) an approach for approximating uncertainties associated with solutions to these problems which does not depend on the solver we employ (and therefore is likely to be of independent interest).
 To the best of our knowledge, these are the first openly-available tools for general discrete-continuous factor graphs encountered in robotics applications.
-We demonstrate the application of our methods to three disparate robot perception problems: point-cloud registration, pose graph optimization, and semantic SLAM.
-In the former two cases, our general approach naturally recovers well-known solutions.
-In semantic SLAM, our method produces high-quality trajectory and semantic map estimates in real-time.
+We demonstrate the application of our methods to point-cloud registration, robust pose graph optimization, and semantic SLAM.
+In the former cases, our general approach naturally recovers well-known solutions.
+In semantic SLAM, our method produces high-quality trajectory and semantic map estimates incrementally during navigation.